joyent/conch-api/docs/modules/Test::Conch.md

 * 204 requests should not have content.
 ```

+Also, unexpected responses will dump the response payload.

 ## location\_is

 Stolen from [Test::Mojo](https://metacpan.org/pod/Test::Mojo)'s examples.
 I don't know why this isn't just part of the interface!